CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 #> # ... with 4 more variables: din <dbl>, din_N <dbl>, nox_N <dbl>, nh4_N <dbl>
 ```

-The poorly fit samples are all from 2015 and 2016, warm season.
-It is
+The poorly fit samples are all from 2015 and 2016 during the warm
-possible the fit for those years is affected by the prevalence of winter
+season.
+It is possible the fit for those years is affected by the
-samples, with the unbalanced sampling history biasing estimates for the
+prevalence of winter samples, with the unbalanced sampling history
-entire year.
+biasing estimates for the entire year.

 ### Marginal Means